Explore other offices & services

 IV.
 B. 5.
 Disability Insurance

 The College offers group long-term total disability insurance.
 In case of permanent disability, after six months, this insurance provides income (including Social Security benefits) equal to 60% of the employee’s monthly salary with a maximum monthly benefit of $10,000.
 This insurance also continues to make all contributions, until normal retirement date, into the retirement plan at the rate prevailing when the employee became disabled.

 Employees pay 1/4 of 1% of salary and the College pays the balance.
 Waiting period: two years of service.

 Under Section 125 of the Internal Revenue Code, benefits eligible employees are allowed to pay for certain expenses with “before-tax” dollars.
 This means employees do not pay federal and state income tax or social security tax on dollars deducted from their pay for the Flexible Benefit Plan.

 There are three options offered under the FBP.
 Employees may elect to participate in any one or all three options.

-Option 1: Insurance Premiums may be tax sheltered.
-Employees must elect or decline this option.
+Option 1: Health Insurance Premiums may be tax sheltered.

 Option 3: Child Care Reimbursement allows employees who pay for child care while they work to have the cost of that care deducted from their pay on a “before-tax” basis.
 The dollars are deposited in an account and reimbursed upon request after the expense is incurred.